RECOME: a New Density-Based Clustering Algorithm Using Relative KNN Kernel Density: Experiments

-As discussed in Section \ref{sect:parameter}, clustering results of RECOME is a step function of $\alpha$.
-In the next experiment, we fix $K$ at $\sqrt{\vert V \vert}$ and search $\alpha$ in $[0, 1]$ with a step size 0.01.
-The clustering performance (i.e., NMI and $F$) as a function of $\alpha$ is plotted in Fig. 9.
-It can be observed that all curves are staircase though they have different monotonicity.
-In addition, each $\alpha$ yields a clustering result with distinctive cluster number $C$.
-From the set of results, it appears that setting $\alpha$ in the range of $[0.8, 0.9]$ can give good performance.
+As discussed in Section \ref{sec:FJDD}, the number of clusters produced by RECOME is a step function of $\alpha$.
+In this experiment, we fix $K$ at $0.5\sqrt{\vert V \vert}$ and search $\alpha$ in $[0, 1]$ with a step size 0.01.
+The resulting cluster number as a function of $\alpha$ is plotted in Figure~\ref{fig:FJDDvali}.
+It can be observed that all curves are step-wise.

+We further verify the correctness of Algorithm \ref{algo:FJDD} on all datasets used in this paper with the jump points shown in the magenta dashed lines.
+From Figure~\ref{fig:FJDDvali}, it can be seen that FJDD extracts all jump discontinuity correctly for all datasets.
+Interesting, the number of jump discontinuity is less than 20 for all datasets, which means that to obtain all possible clustering results, only at most 20\% of run times is needed compared with searching for $\alpha$ in $[0, 1]$ with the step size 0.01.